-During the year ended December 31, 2022, the Company generated an operating loss of \$5.3 and incurred negative Adjusted EBITDA of \$1.8 million.
-Revenue for the year ended December 31, 2022 was \$6.8 million, which is a \$1.0 million increase as compared to the same period in 2021.
-At December 31, 2022, the Company has a shareholders' deficit of \$1.4 million.
+During the year ended December 31, 2023, the Company generated an operating loss of \$3.3 and incurred negative Adjusted EBITDA1 of \$2.4 million.
+Revenue for the year ended December 31, 2023 was \$6.2 million, which is a \$0.6 million decrease as compared to the same period in 2022.
+At December 31, 2023, the Company has a shareholders' deficit of \$3.6 million.

-Cash used in operations during the year ended December 31, 2022 totaled \$1.5 million, compared to \$2.5 million during the same period in 2021.
+Cash used in operations during the year ended December 31, 2023 totaled \$0.6 million, compared to cash used by operations of \$1.5 million during the same period in 2022.

-At December 31, 2022, the Company has a deficiency of current assets of \$2.5 million and current liabilities of \$6.9 million, resulting in a working capital deficit of \$4.4 million.
-Of that balance, \$3.0 million relates to unearned revenue, which is the accounting treatment for contracts in which the revenue recognition criteria have not been met at the time of payment.
-The Company has the obligation to deliver the required services (software) over the term of the license, and there is no incremental cash cost or payment.
-At the end of the fourth quarter of 2022, the Company began executing on new contract awards exceeding \$1.5 million to be recognized over the next 12 months, and increasing its recurring revenue base by \$0.7 million, along with significant government and commercial pipeline, and as such, management expects to meet the obligations as they come due through operations.
+At December 31, 2023, \$2.6 million of the current assets over current liabilities deficiency relates to unearned revenue, which is the accounting treatment for contracts in which the revenue recognition criteria have not been met at the time of payment.
+The Company has an obligation to deliver the required services (software) over the term of the license, and there is no incremental cash cost or payment.
+During the first quarter of 2024, the Company began executing on a new acquisition services contract award exceeding \$15 million to be recognized over the next 12 to 15 months, along with significant commercial pipeline, and as such, management expects to meet the obligations as they come due through operations.